Privacy and Security Information

 Sacramento, CA 94232-3450

 You have the option of having this information discarded without reuse or distribution by contacting the Customer Communications Section.
-Your request must include the date and time you visited the DMV website, and the Client IP address (not your e-mail address) used at the time of the visit.
+Your request must include the date and time you visited the DMV website, and the Client IP address (not your email address) used at the time of the visit.

-Definition of Secure Socket Layer (SSL)
+Definition of Secure Sockets Layer (SSL)

 SSL protects the message transmissions using encryption.
-SSL works with your web browser and the receiving Internet site to scramble the message while it is transported through the Internet.
+SSL works with your browser and the receiving Internet site to scramble the message while it is transported through the Internet.